 Frequently Asked Questions

 By all means.
-Try a simply sugar cane syrup or splash out on flavour with hazelnut syrup.
+Try a simple sugar cane syrup or splash out on flavour with hazelnut syrup.
 Or, for a festive vibe, try gingerbread.

 Yes!
 Baileys, Amaretto or vodka would be my top choices.
 Play around and let me know what you enjoy best.